Kl4rry/crust/README.md

 ## Bugs
 A bunch of places convert values to string where it should throw an hard error instead.
 Comparison operator chaining is currently permitted but should not be.
-Using command in map as key returns weird error.
-It should just be treated as a bare word.

 ## Questions to be answered
 Should lists expand to multiple arguments when passed to a function.
 Should this depend on if it is an internal or external command?